fullstackchallenge-iconicholding/backend/README.md

 ```sh
 $ npm install
 ```
-* Run app
+* Enter below command to run app

 ```sh
 $ npm start
 ```
-* You will see the below message in terminal if everything was successfully installed:
+You will see the below message in terminal if everything was successfully installed:
 ** Running on port 4100 **

 * Enter below command to run automated tests for users